 - A long wash is better, quick washes are not good for washable wipes.
 I like to use a pre-wash/rinse and then a full wash cycle.

 - Line drying your wipes is a great way to let the sun bleach out any stains, like magic they will disappear!

 How to Store you reusable Wipes

-If you are using your wipes as a wet wipe you can store in a box with some washing liquid.
+If you are using your wipes as wet wipes you can store them in a box with some washing liquid.
 I always used a nice solution of chamomile tea with a mild cleansing agent or essential oil included.

 You may prefer to keep your wipes dry than wet as used.
 The benefits of this method, especially for a newborn is you can use mildly warm water and the cold might not shock them as much!